ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

 https://www.mindat.org/advanced_search.php

+#### Random Mineral, Random Locality

+The `Random Mineral` and `Random Locality` search options run a PHP script that generates a pseudorandom query.

+### Downloading the full Mindat database

+The current footprint of the total Mindat database is (?)GB.

 #
 # Machine Interfaces for the Mindat Database

-When conducting
+There are two distinct things that can be done with this API and such:

-1) Retrieving
+1) Retrieving the data from the website

-## The R Programming Language
+2) Manipulation and analysis of that data

-### OpenMindat R Package
+## OpenMindat R Package
 ##### "An R package for querying and accessing open data from the Mindat API."
 - Source: https://cran.r-project.org/web/packages/OpenMindat/index.html
 - Author(s): Xiang Que [aut, cre], Xiaogang Ma [aut]
-- Allows access to the Mindat.org resources through the R programming language for data science activities.
+- "Allows access to the Mindat.org resources through the R programming language for data science activities."

-## The Python Programming Language

-The Python programming language exists.
-It's well suited for
+- R Markdown also !

 ## OpenMindat Python